sfigg/commercialization-public/test/hlk/testref/proximity-controller-testing-prerequisites.md

 To configure both test computers, follow these steps:

-1. Install the appropriate Windows® operating system on the test computers, and then configure the computers for your test network.
+1. Install the appropriate Windows operating system on the test computers, and then configure the computers for your test network.
 The test network is the network that contains the Windows HLK Studio and Windows HLK Controller.

 2. Install the manufacturer-supplied device driver for the proximity controller on Computer A.